Dog Anxiety

 Why are other methods less effective?

-• Treats to convince a dog that “everything is ok” can often backfire.
+• Positive Reinforcements are often unpredictably effective.
 Does someone buying you a present change your perception of them?
 Maybe…., sometimes…., for a little bit, but when they do something you are unsure of, you go right back to being cautious.
 In fact, you may become more leery of that person.

 • Time and patience is a long, exhausting process, and standard socialization is often unrealistic.